Akhiofficial/EchoTube-Backend-API/Readme.md

   - Some checks and variable names may need small corrections for robustness in production.

 ## Acknowledgments
-Inspired by the Chai & Code YouTube channel and built as part of a backend learning journey.
+- Built as part of a backend learning journey inspired by the Chai aur Code YouTube channel.
+- Special thanks to Chai aur Code for clear explanations and practical, project-focused guidance.